UniversalDependencies/UD_Northern_Kurdish-Kurmanji/README.md

 # Summary

-The UD Kurmanji corpus is a corpus of Kurmanji Kurdish.
+The treebank is a corpus of Kurmanji Kurdish.
 It contains fiction and encyclopaedic texts in roughly equal measure.
 It has been annotated natively in accordance with the UD annotation scheme.

 # Introduction

-UD Kurmanji is a Kurmanji (Northern Kurdish) treebank developed with the UD framework.
+This is a Kurmanji (Northern Kurdish) treebank developed with the UD framework.
 It consists of a Sherlock Holmes story, "The Adventure of the Speckled Band", translated in 1944 by Celadet Bedirxan in the magazine Ronahi, and sentences from the Kurmanji Wikipedia.

 # Acknowledgments